 - 1/4 teaspoon whole peppercorns

 - 1/3 cup medium pearl barley

 - 1-1/2 cups julienned peeled turnips (1-inch pieces)

 - 1 medium leek (white portion only), thinly sliced

 - 1/4 teaspoon pepper

-- In a Dutch oven, brown lamb in oil on all sides; drain.
+- In a Dutch oven, brown lamb shank in oil on all sides; drain.
 Stir in water and broth.
 Insert cloves into onion.
 Add the onion, carrot, celery and seasonings to the pan.
 Bring to a boil.
-(Skim off foam if necessary.)
 Reduce heat; cover and simmer for 2 hours or until meat is very tender.

-- Remove lamb shank from broth.
-When cool enough to handle, remove meat from bone and cut into small pieces.
+- Remove shank from broth; cool slightly.
+Remove meat from bone; cut into small pieces.
+Discard bone.
 Strain broth, discarding vegetables and seasonings.
-Cover and refrigerate broth and lamb meat in separate containers overnight.

-- Skim and discard fat from broth.
+- Skim fat from broth.
 In a large saucepan, bring broth to a boil.
 Stir in barley.
 Reduce heat; cover and simmer for 40 minutes.

-- Stir in the turnips, carrots, leek, salt and pepper.
+- Add the turnips, carrots, leek, salt and pepper.
 Return to a boil.
 Reduce heat; cover and simmer for 15 minutes or until vegetables are tender.
-Add lamb meat; heat through.
+Add lamb; heat through.
 Yield: 4 servings.

 Reviews forScotch Broth